astronomer/docs/astro/start-your-astro-trial.md

 3. On the Astro cluster creation screen, click **Launch AWS stack creation**.

-4. In AWS CloudFormation, enter your Astro AWS account ID in **AstroAccountId**.

-5. Click **Create stack**.
-A cross-account Identity and Access Management (IAM) role is created to provide Astronomer support with administrator access to the Astro AWS account.
+4. In AWS CloudFormation, click **Create stack**.
+A cross-account Identity and Access Management (IAM) role is created to provide Astronomer support with access to the Astro AWS account.

-6. In the Cloud UI cluster creation screen, enter your Astro AWS account ID in **AWS Account ID**.
+5. In the Cloud UI cluster creation screen, enter your AWS account ID in **AWS Account ID**.

-7. In the **Region** list, select the region where your cluster will be hosted.
+6. In the **Region** list, select the region where your cluster will be hosted.
 For trials, Astronomer recommends choosing the region that's closest to you.

-8. Optional.
+7. Optional.
 Click **Advanced** and configure a VPC subnet range for Astro to connect to your AWS account through VPC peering.

-9. Click **Create cluster**.
+8. Click **Create cluster**.

-10. Wait for Astronomer to finish creating the cluster.
+9. Wait for Astronomer to finish creating the cluster.
 You'll receive an email notification when the process is complete.

 </TabItem>
 <TabItem value="gcp">

 1. Create a dedicated [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for Astro with billing enabled.
 Astro uses this account to provision and manage your cluster resources.
 For security reasons, the install process is not currently supported on a Google Cloud project that has other tooling running in it.

-2. Copy the project ID for step 4.
+2. Copy the project ID for step 5.

 3. In the Cloud UI, click **Launch Google Cloud Shell** on the cluster creation screen.

-4. In your cloud shell, run `/bootstrap.sh` and follow the steps to grant Astro access to your GCP project.
+4. In your cloud shell, run `./bootstrap.sh` and follow the steps to grant Astro access to your GCP project.

 5. In the Cloud UI cluster creation screen, enter your GCP Project ID in **GCP Project ID**.